 We have agreed to pay to the placement agents a cash fee equal to 7.0% of the aggregate gross proceeds raised in this offering.
+Because there is no minimum offering amount required as a condition to closing in this offering, the actual aggregate cash placement fee, if any, is not presently determinable and may be substantially less than the maximum amount set forth above.
 The placement agents may retain other brokers or dealers to act as sub-agents on their behalf in connection with this offering and may pay any sub-agent a fee with respect to any securities placed by such placement agent.

-We estimate the total expenses payable by us for this offering to be approximately \$979,188, which amount includes: (i) a placement agents' fee of \$489,986; (ii) a non-accountable expense allowance payable to the placement agents of \$69,998 (equal to 1.0% of the aggregate gross proceeds raised in this offering); (iii) reimbursement of the accountable expenses of the placement agents of \$125,000 related to the legal fees of the placement agents being paid by us (none of which has been paid in advance); and (iv) other estimated expenses of \$294,204, which include our legal, accounting, and printing costs and various fees associated with the registration and listing of our securities.
+We estimate the total expenses payable by us for this offering to be approximately \$, which amount includes: (i) a placement agents' fee of \$, assuming the purchase of all of the securities we are offering; (ii) a non-accountable expense allowance payable to the placement agents of \$ (not to exceed 1.0% of the aggregate gross proceeds raised in this offering); (iii) reimbursement of the accountable expenses of the placement agents of up to \$125,000 related to the legal fees of the placement agents being paid by us (none of which has been paid in advance); and (iv) other estimated expenses of approximately \$ which include our legal, accounting, and printing costs and various fees associated with the registration and listing of our securities.

 - The placement agents may be deemed to be an underwriter within the meaning of Section 2(a)(11) of the Securities Act, and any commissions received by them and any profit realized on the resale of the shares sold by them while acting as principal might be deemed to be underwriting discounts or commissions under the Securities Act.
-As an underwriter, a placement agent would be required to comply with the requirements of the Securities Act and the Exchange Act, including, without limitation, Rule 415(a)(4) under the Securities Act and Rule 10b-5 and Regulation M under the Exchange Act.
+As an underwriter, a placement agent would be required to comply with the requirements of the Securities Act and the Exchange Act, including, without limitation, Rule 415(a) (4) under the Securities Act and Rule 10b-5 and Regulation M under the Exchange Act.
 These rules and regulations may limit the timing of purchases and sales of securities by the placement agents acting as principal.
-Under these rules and regulations, the placement agents: - may not engage in any stabilization activity in connection with our securities; and - may not bid for or purchase any of our securities or attempt to induce any person to purchase any of our securities, other than as permitted under the Exchange Act, until it has completed its participation in the distribution.
+Under these rules and regulations, the placement agents: - may not engage in any stabilization activity in connection with our securities; and

+• may not bid for or purchase any of our securities or attempt to induce any person to purchase any of our securities, other than as permitted under the Exchange Act, until it has completed its participation in the distribution.